rbaumgar/otracing-demo-app/OpenTracing.md

 OpenShift distributed tracing data collection Operator based on OpenTelemetry 0.33.
 (Technology Preview)

-OpenTelemetry is not used in ths blog.
+OpenTelemetry is not used in this blog.

-## OpenTelemetry and Jaeger
+## OpenTracing and Jaeger

 In the the following diagram I will show you how the flow will be between your application and Jaeger.